 This course introduces the principle laws and regulations affecting public and private organizations and their employees or prospective employees.
-Topics include fair employment practices, EEO, affirmative
+Topics include fair employment practices, EEO, affirmative action, and employee rights and protections.
+Upon completion, students should be able to evaluate organization policy for compliance and assure that decisions are not contrary to law.

-BUS 230 Small Business Management
+BUS 230 Small Business Management 3 0 0 3

-Prerequisites: Satisfactory scores on the college placement tests or ENG 085
+Prerequisites: Satisfactory scores on the college placement tests or DRE 096